shersadriddinov/cyberapi/README.md

 ## User Info, Edit, Delete
 Get, update, delete user information, depending on requests's method used.
 User is identified by user id passed.
-You cannot update user's token, balance, donate & karma with this request!
+You cannot update user's token, balance, donate & karma with this request
 <br />
 use **GET** - to get info about user
 <br />